 Just add smaller pieces of cauliflower and the brown water to it — that’s still going to look kind of creepy.

-Add Pumpkins to Your the Tablecloth
+Add Baby Pumpkins to the Corners of Your Tablecloth

 Fanged Vampire Pumpkins

-Martha Steward has the best ideas: what about fanged vampire pumpkins?
+What about fanged vampire pumpkins?
 Make sure you cut out the hole from the pumpkin yourself — but your kids can be the ones who add the plastic vampire fangs.

 I really like this set in a box with all kinds of sizes of googly eyes.